 Skip to main content

-Initialize with JavaScript or TypeScript
+Initialize Sequential Workflow Designer with JavaScript or TypeScript

 The designer is written in TypeScript but you may use it for vanilla JavaScript applications as well.